Automobile auxiliary power outlet

 In most vehicles, at least one car outlet is present.
 Some vehicles may have more power outlets: usually one for the front passengers, one for the rear passengers and one for the luggage trunk.

 The voltage of the power outlet is usually near 12 V DC, and may be elevated between 13.5 V to 15 V while the engine is running.
+On trucks, the voltage of the power outlet may be near 24 V DC.

-The 12 V power circuit is protected by a car fuse, often rated at 10 to 20 amperes, which amounts from 120 to 240 watts.
+The 12 V power circuit is protected by a car fuse, often rated at 10 to 20 amperes, which provides 120 to 240 watts of power.
 Large appliances such as hair dryers or toasters draw too much power to be fed from an auxiliary power socket.
 If wired directly rather than through the ignition, an empty car battery can be charged through the outlet from an external power source, which is more convenient albeit slower than currents supported through electrical clamps on the car battery.

+Many modern vehicles no longer have the auxiliary power outlet, with it being replaced by USB 2.0 or USB-C ports.

 History

 The electrical cigar-lighter was invented and patented in the early 1880s by the Swiss-Austrian inventor Friedrich Wilhelm Schindler.
-In the 1890s, these tools were sold as electrical cigar lighters (Cigarrenanzünder), and later as Zigarrenanzünder in the major German warehouse catalogues.
-Before the Great Depression, cigarettes overtook cigars in sale, and they became more popularly known as "cigarette lighters", though they have remained the diameter of a standard cigar of 21 mm, or a 52 ring gauge.
+In the 1890s, these tools were sold as electrical cigar lighters (Cigarrenanzünder, later Zigarrenanzünder) in the major German warehouse catalogues.
+Before the Great Depression, cigarettes overtook cigars in sales, and they became more popularly known as "cigarette lighters", though they have remained the diameter of a standard cigar of 21 mm, or a 52 ring gauge.